The Fourth Operation

 Thus for any rational number rf (xr ) = r f (x)

 Note that the derivative of log x is:a simple function independent of log x and of ex.
-Thus we can use the function 1/x to determine the function log x.
+Thus we can use the known function 1/x to determine the function log x.
 This contrasts with the derivative of ex , which is ex again.

 Though the second procedure (using the logarithm function, the inverse for the second operand) doesn’t generalize to higher operations, for the same reason the first doesn’t, it does furnish an important clue: if one seeks to continuously iterate a function – any function, not just exp – then instead of trying to find it directly, look for the derivative of its inverse – the inverse that gives the “higher” operand.
 In other words, try to define the derivative of the generalized “logarithm” that counts the number of times the function was applied in its argument.